Evolutionary Inference for Function-valued Traits: Gaussian Process Regression on Phylogenies: Phylogenetic Gaussian processes

+where $d_{\T}(\btt_{1},\btt_{2})$ denotes the patristic distance between $\btt_{1}$ and $\btt_{2}$ (note that the phylogenetic Ornstein-Uhlenbeck model {\em is} isotropic, see end of Proposition \ref{prop1}). \sss{Spatially homogeneous model} If our prior belief is that variation in the functional trait is homogeneous over all values of $x \in S$ then we should choose the spatial covariance $K$ to be stationary, and if the traits are typically smooth we should choose $K$ to generate smooth random functions.
+An example is the squared exponential covariance function:

+Here the hyperparameter $\t_1$ fixes the characteristic length scale of the random functions.
+This choice of $K$ gives

-As noted above, these simple examples may be combined by summation to construct other (non-separable) phylogenetic covariance functions.
-As an example, in applications where there is measurement noise, the following phylogenetic covariance function, $\s'$, contains an uncorrelated noise term whose influence is controlled by the choice of the parameter $\sigma_0$:
+This simple example may be combined by summation to construct other spatially homogeneous phylogenetic covariance functions, although the separability property is typically then lost.
+The following phylogenetic covariance function, $\s'$, contains an uncorrelated noise term whose influence is controlled by the choice of the parameter $\sigma^2_n$: where $\delta$ is the Kronecker delta.
+When functional data are sampled at a finite set of space-time points $L$, the phylogenetic covariance function \eqref{gb} may be used as a prior for Bayesian regression as described in subsection \ref{suba}.
+Figure \ref{fig1}B gives a schematic representation of functional data and the posterior distribution for the root function, when all functions are discretely sampled on a regular lattice.
+An illustrative example developing Figure \ref{fig1}B is supplied in the supplement.